The Role of Music in Rio Carnival

 What is its history?

-‘Carnival’ originates from “Carne Vale”, which translates as “Goodbye to Meat”.
-Carnival was used to signal the start of Lent, the 40 day abstinence period (no meat or poultry!) in the Christian calendar that leads up to Easter.
+“Carnival” originates from “Carne Vale”, which translates as “Goodbye to Meat”.
+Carnival was used to signal the start of Lent, the 40-day abstinence period (no meat or poultry!) in the Christian calendar that leads up to Easter.
 Carnivals first started in Italy, spreading to Spain, France, and other European countries, then reaching America and spreading to Argentina and Brazil.
 Despite its European origins, Carnival has a strong African flavour.
 This is because, during the Atlantic slave trade era, Brazil imported more enslaved Africans than any other country – an estimated 4.9 million enslaved people from Africa were imported to Brazil during the period from 1501 to 1866.
-From the start Carnival used costumes and tribal masks and adapted tribal practices such as parading to ward off bad spirits, using feathers symbolic of rebirth and the rise of spirits, and these are all still important components of the modern day Brazilian carnival.
-Music is of course another key component, and Carnival wouldn’t be Carnival without the Samba bands!
+From the start Carnival used costumes and tribal masks and adapted tribal practices such as parading to ward off bad spirits, using feathers symbolic of rebirth and the rise of spirits, and these are all still important components of the modern-day Brazilian Carnival.
+Music is of course another key component, and Carnival wouldn’t be Carnival without the samba bands and street percussion groups that provide the soundtrack.

 How did Samba become a fundamental component of Carnival?

-Radio also played a big part in the development of Samba.
-Radios became widely available in Brazil in the 1930s and helped spread the popularity of Samba and contributed to the use of Samba music for social and political ends.
+Radio also played a big part in the development of samba.
+Radios became widely available in Brazil in the 1930s and helped spread the popularity of Brazilian samba music and contributed to the use of samba music for social and political ends.

-The rhythms of the Samba are a product of the African heritage of many of the Brazilian musicians and samba instruments are a fascinating combination of traditional African percussion and European military band instruments, brought over by the Portuguese colonists.
+The rhythms of the samba are a product of the African heritage of many of the Brazilian musicians and samba instruments are a fascinating combination of traditional African percussion and European military band instruments, brought over by the Portuguese colonists.
 There is also an element of indigenous South American Indian folk music.
-Samba music can often be recognised by its walking pace, strong two beats to a bar (sometimes compared to a heartbeat), with accents on “offbeats”.
+Samba music can often be recognised by its walking pace, strong two beats to a bar (sometimes compared to a heartbeat), with accents on “offbeats”, and this pulsating samba groove has become the defining the role of music in Rio Carnival.

 The Sambodromo

 You may have heard the term The Sambodromo?
-This is where each Carnival, the 13 top Rio Samba Schools perform and compete to be judged as the best.
+This is where each Carnival, the 13 top Rio samba schools perform and compete in spectacular Rio Carnival parades to be judged as the best.

 Rio Carnival is one of the more popular tourist destinations in the world.
-It’s a multi-million dollar industry that adds a tremendous amount to the Brazilian economy and unites people from all over the world.
+It’s a multi-million-dollar industry that adds a tremendous amount to the Brazilian economy and unites people from all over the world around Brazilian samba, carnival drums and dance.

 Looking for more information?